creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-04-18-DehazingDiffusion.md

 $$ dx_t = -\sigma^{2t} \underbrace{\nabla_{x_t} \log p(x_t)}_\text{score}dt + \sigma^t dw_t, $$

 where the score function needs to be estimated.
-It can be learnt by a neural network
+It can be learned by a neural network
 $$s_{\theta}(x_t,t)$$
 that can be optimized using the **denoising score-matching method (DSM)** with the following objective: